osrf/polymer-ros-rviz/README.md

           ros-kinetic-rosbridge-server \
           ros-kinetic-tf2-web-republisher

+1. Install the Caddy web server, which will help us serve PR2 meshes with appropriate CORS settings:

+        curl https://getcaddy.com | bash -s personal http.cors

+1. Copy the PR2 description in a place where it can be served from:

+        mkdir ~/pr2_meshes -p
+        cp -r /opt/ros/kinetic/share/pr2_description ~/pr2_meshes

+1. Create a `Caddyfile` in that directory with the following contents:

+        cd ~/pr2_meshes
+        vi Caddyfile

+    Caddyfile:

+        0.0.0.0:8001
+        cors

+1. Start Caddy to serve the meshes on port 8081:

+        caddy

 1. Start a Gazebo simulation of a PR2 robot, this will open a Gazebo window with a PR2 in an empty world.